su-linterhell/Amazon_Vine_Analysis/README.md

 5 star reviews for both unpaid and paid reviewers accounted for about 52% of reviews.

-### Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+### Summary: Is any positivity bias for reviews in the Vine program?

 5 Star reviews aren't the only useful metric to dive into.
 Other rated reviews can provide insight to whether or not there is a positivity bias among Vine Reviewers.